Fashion Marketing in Paris

 - Weather and Climate

 - Research Your Destination

 Students will stay in single rooms in Paris in the student oriented Latin Quarter.
 Rooms are simply furnished with a bed, shelves, closet, sink and refrigerator in each room.
 Breakfast is provided.
 There is a shared kitchen available for students to store and prepare food on their own.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-The class will enjoy a farewell meal together.
+The class will enjoy a welcome dinner cruise and farewell meal together.
 A French breakfast of bread and a hot beverage is provided at the accommodations.
 For other meals, students are on their own but can prepare their meals in the accommodations kitchen.

 - Seine River Cruise

 - Musee Galleria Fashion Museum